-When the presentation of ideas changes from one format to another, the result is confusion.
-Consistent messages lessen the enigma and allow customers to better define why they need this product or service.
-Make sure all email blasts, Social Media posts or other advertising contains the same branding communication techniques.
+When the presentation of ideas changes from one format to another, the result can be confusion.
+Consistent messages lessen the chances of this happening and allow customers to better define why they need this product or service.
+Make sure all your email blasts, social media posts or other advertising contains the same branding communication techniques, messages and brand voice.

-Online branding and business blogs go hand in hand in today’s marketing world.
-Have your professional writer on standby; produce fresh content and SEO words at least once a week or two.
+Online branding and business blogs go hand-in-hand in modern marketing.
+Have your professional writer on standby; produce fresh content which features keywords for your business at least once a week.

 7. Stick to Business

-It is a major faux pas for a business to use its website for too many personal items.
-An “about us” page is generally OK — if it’s written by a professional who knows how to tone down the folksy (uninteresting) content — but stay away from anything too personal.
-When shoppers are looking for a service or item, they’re not all that drawn to how cute your kids or grandkids look in the “grown-up” shoes or dress.
-Keep the focus strictly on what your company has to offer a potential client.
-Save the cutesy stuff for a personal page or Facebook.
+It is a major faux-pas for a business to feature too many personal items on its website.
+An “about us” page is great for sharing your company’s origins and the story of how it came about.
+But stay away from posting anything too personal.
+When shoppers are looking for a service or item, they’re not drawn in by family photos taken in your store.
+They’re looking for signals that you are a professional and reliable business.
+Keep the focus strictly on what your company has to offer a potential client and save the other stuff for Facebook.

 8. Take care of your Social Media Channels